Quick Start: Deploying to Fly.io

 Troubleshooting

-If deployment does not work, please feel free to open an issue.
+If deployment doesn't work, feel free to open an issue.
 Please share the OS you're using locally, and the specific error message or unexpected behavior you saw.
 If the project you're deploying is hosted in a public repository, please share that as well.

 Please remember that django-simple-deploy